AntoninoBonanno/api-comuni-italiani/README.md

 # API Comuni italiani
-Node.js server based on the Express framework and on the MySQL database that returns the list of Italian regions, provinces and municipalities
+Node.js server based on the Express framework and on the MySQL database that returns the list of Italian regions, provinces and cities

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/C0C46QJ0M)